Naveen-mnk/Road_Accident_Excel_Dashboard/README.md

 # Road_Accident_Excel_Dashboard

-In this mini Project i have used Real time Road accident data set then built using Excel with different charts and filters to visualize the data.
+In this mini Project i have used "Real time Road accident data set" then built Dashboard using Excel with different charts and filters to visualize the data.

 Requirements: